 The National Stone Centre welcomes groups of all kinds – whether you are interested in geology, paleontology, natural history, ecology or industrial archaeology, we have something for everyone.
 U3A groups and geological societies are particularly welcome.

 There is ample space for car and coach parking, paid for by donations in our 'Honesty Rocks'.

-We have the Gastro Pod Café on site for meals, snacks and drinks (group meals by special arrangement).
+We have the Blue Lagoon Café on site for meals, snacks and drinks (group meals by special arrangement).